This post may contain affiliate links.Please read our disclosure policy.

 • Fold in grated carrots, crushed pineapple, and walnuts.

-• Divide batter between the cake pans and bake for 35-40 minutes, or until a toothpick comes out clean.
+• Divide the batter between the cake pans and bake for 35-40 minutes, or until a skewer comes out clean.

 • Let the cakes cool completely in the pans set on a cooling rack.